score-spec/docs/content/en/docs/Reference/score-cli/score-humanitec draft.md

 ### `draft`

-Translates the Score file into a deployment draft for Humanitec.
+Translates the Score file into a deployment delta for Humanitec.

 ### Example